mrieker/pdp8l/pipan8l/readme.txt

     https://www.outerworldapps.com/pdp8l-with-pipan8l.jpg

 The PIPAN8L board is in the lower right corner plugged into the 8/L downside-up.
-The PC screen on the left shows the pipan8l program on the lower terminal window, with the ttpan8l program running on the upper terminal window.
+The PC screen on the left shows the pipan8l program on the lower terminal window testing memory, with pipan8l -status running on the upper terminal window continuously showing the status of the lights and switches

 - - - - - - - - - - - - -